The events below are organised by the Society - or the Society participates in them.

 There will be an update on Conservation Society activities presented by President Annette Cam and light refreshments will be served.
 To assist with catering please register your attendance using the following URL.

-Blue Mountains Bird Observers and Blue Mountains Conservation Society are taking a walk around Glenbrook Lagoon to see which of our feathered friends can be seen.
+Visit the ConSoc stall at Glenbrook Markets, running in tandem with a Glenbrook Lagoon Bird Walk and Talk hosted by Blue Mountains Bird Observers and Blue Mountains Conservation Society to see which of our feathered friends can be seen.

 Age limit is 8+.

-Numbers are limited to 15 so register early here.
+Numbers are limited to 15 so register for the Bird Walk early here.

 The Gardens of Stone Alliance, together with Young Nerve, is urgently convening a community meeting and protest concert to push back against coal pollution impacting Sydney’s drinking water catchment and the sensitive Gardens of Stone region and World Heritage area.Underground coal mining is damaging groundwater, destroying endangered peat swamps, and threatening nature.